mario-goulart/sad/README.md

       (a regular expression).
 Lines that match <not match pattern> are just printed.

+    --translate-escapes | -e
+      Translate escaped characters into their corresponding control characters.
+The following ones are supported:
+      * \n => newline
+      * \t => tab

   Examples:

   $ echo Hello, world | sad replace Hello, "Bye, cruel"